QEtaSpecification

 etaQuotientSpecification: (PositiveInteger, List List Integer) -> %

-etaQuotientSpecification(mm, rbar) returns the specification of a generalized eta-quotient given by a list of (index, exponent) pairs where an index can be either a divisor of mm or a pair (d,g) of a divisor d and a number g (0<g<d/2).
-In more detail an element l of rbar can have the following form: a) [d[ -- this is equivalent to [d,1], b) [d,e] -- stands for $eta(d*tau)^e$, c) [d,g,e] -- stands for $eta_{d,g}^{[R]}(tau)^e$.
+etaQuotientSpecification(mm, rbar) returns the specification of a generalized eta-quotient given by a list of (index, exponent) pairs where an index can be either a divisor of mm or a pair (d,g) of a divisor d and a number g (0<=g<=d).
+In more detail an element l of rbar can have the following form: a) [d] -- this is equivalent to [d,1], b) [d,e] -- stands for $eta(d*tau)^e$, c) [d,g,e] -- stands for $eta_{d,g}^{[R]}(tau)^e$.
+Note that [d,g,e] will silently translated to [d,d-g,e] if 2*g>d.
+Note that you can apply the function purify to such an eta-quotient.

 etaQuotientSpecification: (PositiveInteger, List List Integer, List Integer) -> %